 We are aware of most of the other programmes available in stress management, therapy and coach training the UK and do not under normal circumstances accredit prior learning as the majority of these differ in their content.
 However, we do not recommend that experienced coaching professionals take our introductory courses without first discussing the course content with the Training Director, Peter Ruddell.
 Learners may wish to demonstrate their knowledge through the International Academy for Professional Development’s Certificate in Work Based Professional Development or Certificate in Professional Development or apply for a higher level programme.
 Experienced qualified coaches or psychologists with advanced training in coaching or coaching psychology can in the first instance send their CV to the Course Director in order to discuss their coaching qualifications and experience and course suitability.

-WRITTEN ASSIGNMENTS, EXAMS, RESOURCES & CERTIFICATES FOR COURSES
+POST PROGRAMME REVIEWS, RESOURCES & CERTIFICATES FOR COURSES

 CONTINUING PROFESSIONAL DEVELOPMENT

-For Learners who attend the course for the purpose of Continuing Professional Development, there is no need to complete the home assignment unless a full certificated award is required.
+For Learners who attend the course for the purpose of Continuing Professional Development, there is no need to complete the home assignment unless a full certificated award is required

 Our courses are at introductory, intermediate and advanced levels.
 Please visit our Course levels page for additional information.

-PAYMENT OF COURSE FEES
+PAYMENT OF PROGRAMME FEES

 All course fees must be paid six weeks prior to the commencement of the course.
-Before purchasing non-refundable flights, train tickets, etc. students are strongly advised to confirm with the Centre that the course has sufficient enrolments for it to run.
+Before purchasing non-refundable flights, train tickets, etc. students are strongly advised to confirm with the Centre that the programme has sufficient enrolments for it to run.

 WHAT MATERIALS ARE PROVIDED FOR THE COURSES?

 All of the CPD courses have a printed manual provided.
-The Certificate in Coaching and the Primary Certificate in Stress Management each have a set book provided by the Centres, the cost of which is included in the course fees.
-Many of the courses have pre-reading provided in electronic format and hard copies of articles provided during the course.
+The Certificate in Coaching and the Primary Certificate in Stress Management each have a set book provided by the Centres, the cost of which is included in the programme fees.
+Many of the programmes have pre-reading provided in electronic format and hard copies of articles provided during the course.
 Any materials including manuals that are provided as hard copies are not provided in electronic form.

 The Centre for Stress Management and International Academy for Professional Development retain copyright of all materials and course design.
 Learners are given permission to photocopy client/coachee handouts/worksheets for their clients and coachees.
 Material is not licensed for electronic distribution.